devvyyxyz/modrinth-data-packs/README.md

 7. **Apply and Enjoy**: Click the "Done" button to apply the texture pack.
 You'll now see the new textures and visuals in your Minecraft world!

 ## Community and Support
+> [!NOTE]

-If you have questions, need assistance with using a texture pack, or want to provide feedback, feel free to open an issue in this repository.
-Our community is here to help and engage in discussions related to the texture packs.
+> If you have questions, need assistance with using a texture pack, or want to provide feedback, feel free to open an issue in this repository.
+Our community is here to help and engage in discussions related to the data packs.

 ## Legal Disclaimer
 > [!NOTE]
-> Please note that these texture packs are designed for use within the Minecraft game and may not be used for commercial purposes.
-Check the individual Modrinth pages for each texture pack for usage terms and permissions.
+> Please note that these data packs are designed for use within the Minecraft game and may not be used for commercial purposes.
+Check the individual Modrinth pages for each data pack for usage terms and permissions.

 ## License
 > [!NOTE]
-> The texture packs in this repository are available under the terms specified on the respective Modrinth pages.
-Refer to the Modrinth pages for each texture pack for information about usage rights and permissions.
+> The data packs in this repository are available under the terms specified on the respective Modrinth pages.
+Refer to the Modrinth pages for each data pack for information about usage rights and permissions.

 Enjoy enhancing your Minecraft experience with Devvy's Modrinth Texture Packs!